 One of the key drivers behind HR’s involvement in real estate decisions is the focus on enhancing the employee experience.
 Modern workplaces are more than just buildings; they are dynamic environments that can significantly impact productivity, collaboration, and employee satisfaction.
 HR professionals are keenly aware that a well-designed workspace can contribute to a positive employee experience, fostering creativity, innovation, and a sense of community.

-According to the CIPD (Chartered Institute of Personnel and Development), technology must be a consideration within people strategy, and practitioners should work closely with other functions as they begin to use new technologies to understand the associated risks and opportunities.
+According to the CIPD (Chartered Institute of Personnel and Development), technology must be a consideration within people strategy.
+Practitioners should work closely with other functions as they begin to use new technologies to understand associated risks and opportunities.

 Q: How do you see the role of HR evolving in the context of the modern workplace?

 Gemma: There will always be core HR functionality, from basic reporting and administration to recruitment, performance management & development.
-Overarching all of this is the need to attract a diverse mix of people capable of forming these high-performing teams in order to remain competitive and achieve greater customer success.
-Stable and high performing teams need to be engaged and feel an affiliation to the Company and a valued part of its success – the role of HR is pivotal to ensuring this.
+Overarching this is the need to attract a diverse mix of people capable of forming high-performing teams in order to remain competitive and achieve greater customer success.
+Stable and high performing teams need to be engaged and feel an affiliation to the Company and a valued part of its success.
+The role of HR is pivotal to ensuring this.

 2. Flexible Work Arrangements

-The rise of flexible work arrangements, including remote work and hybrid models, has prompted HR to re-evaluate the traditional office setup.
+The rise of flexible working, including remote and hybrid models, has prompted HR to re-evaluate the traditional office setup.
 As employees seek greater flexibility in where and how they work, HR is instrumental in determining the optimal mix of physical and virtual workspaces.
 This involves considering factors such as team collaboration, individual focus, and employee well-being.

 Q: With the rise of flexible work arrangements, how has the traditional office setup been re-evaluated?